 What are the good things that can happen from this research?

-Ultimately, the focus group is designed to help form the basis of a new parent-/self-report measure of cognitive/behavioral inflexibility in FXS, which may be a useful tool for assessment, development of a treatment plan, and outcome measurement.
-In the short term, self-advocates and caregivers may benefit from the ability to share personal experiences, feel validated in their experiences, and enjoy a sense of community.
+Ultimately, the focus group is designed to help form a new parent-/self-report measure of inflexibility in FXS.
+This measure may be a useful tool for assessment, development of a treatment plan, and outcome measurement.
+Self-advocates and caregivers may benefit from the ability to share personal experiences, feel validated in their experiences, and enjoy a sense of community.

 What are the bad things that can happen from this research?

 There are minimal risks associated with the study.
-However, due to the personal nature of questions being asked and experiences being shared, it’s possible that participants may become distressed or upset.
-Of course, loss of confidentiality is always a risk as well.
+Due to the personal nature of questions being asked and experiences being shared, it’s possible that participants may become distressed or upset.
+Loss of confidentiality is always a risk as well.
 A licensed clinical psychologist will be present at each focus group to ensure participants understand the importance of confidentiality and to provide support and validation when a participant becomes distressed.
 All participants will be reminded they can stop participating at any time.

 There may be other risks that we do not know about yet.